PRODYNA/marcel_knowhow_db/README.md

 Push manually build image to registry
 Use `docker push jnicontainerregistry.azurecr.io/marcel_knowhow_db:latest` to push the image to the registry.

-### Continuous Integration and Deployment with GitHub Actions
+### Continuous Integration and Devlivery with GitHub Actions
-TODO This is not yet implemented.
 The project comes with a GitHub Actions workflow to build and push the image to the Azure Container Registry (see `./.github/workflows/db.yaml`).

 To use push a new image to the Azure Container Registry set the three secrets in Github: